Nightingale-LZH/FSM-Compiler-2/readme.md

 ## FSM Optimizations

 FSM optimization simplifies redundant FSM generated from AST.
-The optimization algorithm implement fix-point algorithm, i.e., repetitively applying optimization until the result FSM no longer changes.
+The optimization algorithm is based on fix-point algorithm, i.e., repetitively applying optimization until the result FSM no longer changes.

 There are 5 levels of optimizations.